Ntwali-Josue/solver/README.md

 # Ruby TDD: Solver

-> Ruby app to track main operations in the library.
+> Ruby app to practice TDD.

 ## Built With